saijpaul/Quasor/README.txt

  -For user submitted functionality, need to publish the server application.

-NOTE: The application is still under testing phase so please let me know through email on email address provided above if some feature from currently working list is not working for you.User submitted remedies feature won't be accessible to users as server needed for same is not yet published.
+NOTE: The application is still under testing phase so please let me know through email on email address provided above if some feature from currently working list is not working for you.
+User submitted remedies feature won't be accessible to users as server needed for same is not yet published.

 Platform:
 ---------